 CONNECT: Is there something that your family would like to have (something for the house, a trip, some time together) but it costs too much money?
 Are you willing to add your own money to get it?

-- Ask the child to propose ideas for saving.
-Help him or her set a personal goal by discussing costs and how long it will take to save for desired items.
+- Discuss ideas for saving.
+Set a personal goal by discussing costs and how long it will take to save for desired items.

 - Talk about why people choose to donate money.
-Tell the child what nonprofit groups you support financially.
+Discuss what nonprofit groups you support financially.
 Talk about why those issues are important to you.
 Recall from the story how people shared with the family who lost everything.
-Help the child choose a charity related to his or her interests.
+Together choose a charity related to your interests.

 - Make a homemade bank with three parts.
 Use the bank to sort earned money into three categories: money to spend on immediate wants, money to save for a special purchase, and money to donate.

-- You may use a variety of recycled containers for the three-part bank such as water bottles, milk containers, cardboard tubes, or potato chip tubes.
+- Use a variety of recycled containers for the three-part bank such as water bottles, milk containers, cardboard tubes, or potato chip tubes.
 Glue or tape the three cylinder-shaped containers side by side so the openings all face the same way.

-- Gather a variety of collage and art materials to use as decorations (buttons, glitter, cut up fabric, pieces of felt, markers, glue, etc.)
+- Decorate the container with a variety of collage and art materials (buttons, glitter, cut up fabric, pieces of felt, markers, glue, etc.)

 - Label the sections of the bank with spend, save and donate.

-- You may wish to match funds for saving and donating to discourage immediate spending.
+- Adults - consider matching funds for saving and donating to discourage immediate spending.

-- Contact a local community center and find out if any people in the community have a furniture need such as a crib.
-Set a financial goal and get a large jar for everyone in the family to start saving coins toward the purchase.
-When you have saved enough coins, go to the store together, buy the crib, and deliver it to the community center.
+- Contact a local community center to find out if anyone in the community has a furniture need such as a crib.
+Set a financial goal and get a large jar for everyone in the family to start saving toward the purchase.
+Once your goal is reached, buy the item together and deliver it to the community center.
 Alternatively, give the amount of money needed for the purchase to the community center.